billgraziano/xelogstash/README.md

 ## <a name="getting-started"></a>Getting Started
 I've found [Visual Studio Code](https://code.visualstudio.com/) to a very good tool to edit TOML files and view log files.
-Plus it installs for only the local user by default.
+Plus it installs for only the local user by default. _If you use VSCode, copy the `.vscode` directory from the `samples` directory to the root of the project directory._

 The application uses a [TOML](https://en.wikipedia.org/wiki/TOML) file for configuration.
 Two sample files are included.